odinuv/web/en/apv/articles/html/index.md

 that goes to the `body` element.
 The `head` element usually contains the following
 children:
  - `title` -- set page title, used for example in title of the browser window (required)
- - `meta` -- set actual page **metadata** (e.g page description, author, keywords).
-It is highly recommended to set page encoding with `<meta charset='utf-8' />`.
-Although web browsers mostly default to utf-8 encoding, you want to make sure that the page is displayed correctly (even if the user e.g. saves the page to his local drive).
+ - `meta` -- set actual page **metadata** (e.g. encoding (see below), page description, author, keywords).
  - `style` -- [CSS styles](todo) in page
  - `link` -- definition of related files (external style, fonts, etc.)
  - `script` -- [JavaScript](/en/apv/walkthrough/javascript/) code or link to [JavaScript](/en/apv/walkthrough/javascript/) code

 ### Encoding
+It is highly recommended to set page encoding with `<meta charset='utf-8' />`.
+Although web browsers mostly default to utf-8 encoding, you want to make sure that the page is displayed correctly (even if the user e.g. saves the page to his local drive).

-It is important to save the page in correct encoding during creation, it has to be the same encoding which you declare in ``<head>`` section.
-It is not enough to put ``<meta charset='utf-8' />`` into ``<head>`` and store the page in ASCII format (or any other format which your editor is currently set to).
-The web brorser will display some characters in a wrong way unless you tell your editor or IDE to save the file in correct encoding.
+It is also important to save the page in correct encoding during creation, it has to be the same encoding which you declare in `<head>` section.
+It is not enough to put `<meta charset='utf-8' />` into `<head>` and store the page in ASCII format (or any other format which your editor is currently set to).
+The web browser will display some characters in a wrong way unless you tell your editor or IDE to save the file in correct encoding.
 It is the responsibility of the page's author to make his text editor store files in correct encoding.